 July 15, 2008 West Los Angeles had a Teen Team July 25 - August 4.
 They went through Have We No Rights? by Mabel Williamson.

-There were differences from past weddings though: there were no headcoverings, and wine was served.
+There were differences from past weddings though - there were no headcoverings, and wine was served.

-Even though this man he had done all he could to reconcile with his own brother, the group still dictates this family relationship.
+Even though he had done all he could to reconcile with his own brother, the group still dictates this family relationship.
 All the rest of the groom’s family (aunts, cousins, and grandparents) were in attendance regardless of their religious beliefs.
 Several who are church elders and pastors could not tolerate the message and left immediately after the service.

 David Geftakys was attending the meetings in George's home in 2007.
 Someone who helped him with his laptop has said David was paranoid that someone had given him a virus and can now see just what he was doing.
 This person thought this was strange and delusional, and told him that after checking and wiping it clean everyday, it was not possible.
 Apparently David did not seem to believe him.